SHAP Values for TimeGPT and TimeGEN

 This dataset includes data from five different electricity markets, each with unique price dynamics, such as varying frequencies and occurrences of negative prices, zeros, and price spikes.
 Since electricity prices are influenced by exogenous factors, each dataset also contains two additional time series: day-ahead forecasts of two significant exogenous factors specific to each market.

-For simplicity, we will focus on the Nord Pool electricity market (NP ),
+For simplicity, we will focus on the Belgian electricity market (BE).

 ), day-ahead forecasts of load